Today, I want to share the results of my 90-Day Content Marketing Challenge.

 Here are the things I will do differently in my next 90-Day Content Marketing Challenge.

-# 2 Clear My Calendar.
-Before scheduling another Content Marketing Challenge, I will make sure my calendar is clear and that I don’t have any travel planned, or anything on my calendar that would be a big distraction.
+Before scheduling another 90-Day Content Marketing Challenge, I would make sure my calendar is clear and that I don’t have any travel planned, or anything on my calendar that would be a big distraction.

 My Challenge for You